Skip to main content

 • monetization

-• “Very fun twist on the Among Us genre; unfortunately, it is riddled with cosmetic microtransactions (thankfully no pay-to-win).”
+• “Very fun twist on the Among Us genre, with cosmetic microtransactions only and thankfully no pay to win.”

-• “I am extremely relieved to see that the microtransactions in a Bandai Namco published game are purely cosmetic, and given this genre, I don't see any room for them to introduce monetized power creep.”
+• “I am extremely relieved to see that the microtransactions in this Bandai Namco published game are purely cosmetic, with no monetized power creep.”

-• “Despite some cool mechanics and references, this really did feel like a cash grab that should be 10 dollars cheaper than it was.”
+• “Despite some cool mechanics and references, this really did feel like a cash grab that should be $10 cheaper than it was.”

 • “Only problem is the many microtransactions.”